Kristina01111000/Drws_site/README.md

 Change the order to what makes sense
-Look into making a second widget for cell phone view so the logo isn’t giant Look into making the logo bigger for just cell phone view, if i can’t make the logo bigger for everyone
+Look into making a second widget for cell phone view so the logo isn’t giant Look into making the logo bigger for just cell phone view, if i can’t make the logo bigger for everyone go over the other pages, think of any changes